webpropopuli/100daysofdev/README.md

 - make sure everything is current.
 This thing pulls from everywhere and I lost an hour removing and re-adding things.
 Latest React, sharp, gatsby plugins etc.

 ##Day 2
-Gatsby uses Reach Router instead of React Router.
+Gatsby uses React Router instead of React Router.
 I have no clue why I care at the moment.
 One day, I'll wish I read this more times.

 Assets:
 Rather than dumping everything into a folder the HTML way, Gatsby is smarter.
 G can even convert small images into data URIs.
 Less requests, better life.